osp/osp.meta.association/asbl-statutes.md

 Toute modification du siège social est de la compétence exclusive de l’assemblée générale qui votera sur ce point, conformément à la loi du 27 juin 1921, adaptée et modifiée par la loi du 2 mai 2002.

+*Its registered office is established at Avenue Princesse Elisabeth 46 in the judicial district of 1030 Schaerbeek Any modifications of the judicial district is of the exclusive competence of the general assembly which will vote on this subject, in accordance with the law of June 27, 1921, adapted and modified by the law of May 2, 2002.*

 ###Article 3 : But, objet social poursuivi, champ d’action

 L’association OSP a pour objectif central de diffuser la culture libre et open source à Bruxelles et internationalement.
 Elle vise à stimuler une écosystème de pratiques qui rompent avec l’idée de création _ex nihilo_ et solitaire afin de favoriser l’échange et la réappropriation des œuvres.
-Elle vise également à investiguer sur le rôle des outils en particulier logiciels dans le processus de création, mène des projets graphiques commissionnés ou auto-initiés qui visent à tester les idées et outilsdéveloppéesdans des conditions professionnelles et à diffuser ces modèles alternatif d’organisation du travail.
+Elle vise également à investiguer sur le rôle des outils en particulier logiciels dans le processus de création, mène des projets graphiques commissionnés ou auto-initiés qui visent à tester les idées et outils développéesdans des conditions professionnelles et à diffuser ces modèles alternatif d’organisation du travail.

+*The association OSP has as its main goal to diffuse free and open source culture in Brussels and internationally.
+[E: From last meeting—what is free and open source culture?]
+It aims at stimulates an ecosystem of practices breaking up with the idea of ex nihilo and solitary creation in order to favor sharing and reappropriation of works.
+It also wants to research the role of tools (more particularly software) on the creative process and conduct graphical projects (commissioned or self-initiated) that aim to test OSP’s the ideas and tools developed by OSP in professional conditions.
+Finally it wants to diffuse its alternative models of organisation and work.*

 Elle poursuit la réalisation de son but par tous les moyens.